-NAASRA is recommended to be undertaken prior to surfacing however it is the finished surface which must satisfy Council Standards.
-The appropriateness of the NAASRA rating may depend on the road environment, consideration will be taken into account for short, low speed urban roads.
+Depending on the road environment, consideration will be taken into account for short, low speed urban roads.
 It is recognised that survey equipment has operational limits.
 These include a minimum speed below which the quality of the data collected is compromised.
 Therefore the Survey Contractor must advise the Client of the minimum speed and other conditions that adversely affect the data quality and advise how the data may be flagged when these situations are encountered.
 These limitations must be passed to Council along with the completed survey data.